ingram-projects/animxyz/docs/content/sections/special-classes.md

 The `xyz-none-all` class will turn off AnimXYZ animations for the element it is on and all nested elements.
 This is useful if you want to provide your users with a control to disable all animations on your site for example.

 ### xyz-absolute
 The `xyz-absolute` class will apply `position: absolute;` to the element it is on while an AnimXYZ animation is active on that element.
+This is useful when switching elements in the same position, or animating elements in a list.

 ### xyz-paused
 The `xyz-paused` class will pause any AnimXYZ animations on an element it is on.
 This is useful when combined with the `--xyz-start-offset` variable to allow precise control of animation playback state.

 ### xyz-paused-all
-The `xyz-paused-all` class will pause any AnimXYZ animations on an element it is on as well as any AnimXYz animations on nested elements.
+The `xyz-paused-all` class will pause any AnimXYZ animations on an element it is on as well as any AnimXYZ animations on nested elements.